rahul-verma/arjuna/docs/gui_abstraction/AppPageWidgetObjectModel.md

-### Arjuna's App-Page Model for Gui Abstraction
+### Arjuna's App-Page-Widget Model for Gui Abstraction

-For professional test automation, where you automate multiple use cases across different pages/screens, a simple App Model will not suffice.
-In the simple App Model, the GNS file will be cluttered with labels from multiple pages and the `WebApp` class will have so many methods that it will impact code mainteance and understandability.
+Consider the following before going into the technicalities of the model:
+1. Typcally, the web applications follow a set of a templates for different pages.
+Such templates have some repetitive sections across multiple pages.
+Examples: Left navigation bars, Top Menus, Sidebars etc.
+2. Some application pages might be two complex to be represented as a single page.
+3. Some similar HTML components like tables etc. are resued across multiple pages as a part of their contents.

+Unless we address the above in the way we implement the Gui abstraction, the code will not clearly represent the Gui.
+Also, even if externalized, this could result in repeated identifiers across different GNS files.

-One step forward from Arjuna's App Model is the App-Page Model:
+One step forward from Arjuna's App-Page Model is the App-Page-Widget Model:
 1. We implement the web application as a child of `WebApp`class.
 2. We implemented each web page of interest as a child of `Page` class.
-3. The `Page` classes have methods to move from one page to another.
+3. Pages inherit from different template base pages to represent common structures.
+4. Reusables page portions are implemented as `Widgets` and a correct composition relationship is established between a `Page` and its `Widgets` using OOP.
+5. In short, Apps have pages and a page can have widgets (or sections or parts or portions for want of a better word.).

+There is another change which is optional but suggested which we are going to do - rather than using strings for element labels, we are going to implement an `Enum` in each `Page/Widget` class.
+This goes a long way in eliminating typing errors in the code.

+We will create 2 types of base pages:
+1. WPBasePage - A base page **without** top and left navigation widgets.
+2. WPFullPage - A base page **with** top and left navigation widgets.

+We will create 2 types of widgets:
+1. LeftNav - A widget representing left navigation sidebar in WordPress.
+2. TopNav - A widget representing top navigation bar.

-We are going to create the following 3 pages:
+We are going to create the retain 3 pages, but implement inheritance as follows to represent the strucutre:
-1. Home
+1. Home (a child of WPBasePage)
-2. Dashboard
+2. Dashboard (a child of WPFullPage)
-3. Settings
+3. Settings (a child of WPFullPage)

-You can find the example code and files used on this section in [arjuna_app_page project](https://github.com/rahul-verma/arjuna//tree/master/arjuna-samples/arjex_app_page).
+You can find the example code and files used on this section in [arjuna_app_page_widget project](https://github.com/rahul-verma/arjuna//tree/master/arjuna-samples/arjex_app_page_widget).

-You will see that this approach is more involved than the previous approaches discussed so far.
+You will see that this approach is the most involved than the previous approaches discussed so far.
 Professional test automation code is more than exercise/raw code seen on the web.
-This is a step in the right direction, in case you are dealing with test automation professionally.
+This is a step in the right direction, in case you are dealing with test automation of medium to high complexity apps.

 #### The GNS Files

-So far we represented the complete application as a single `WebApp` and hence all identifiers were put in a single `GNS` file.
-Now, we put them in page-wise GNS files:
+In `App-Page Model` we had put identifiers in page-wise GNS files.
+The challenge was where to put the identifiers corresponding to page areas common across pages.
+Now, we have the solution.
+We put them in corresponding widget GNS files.
+Specifically, compare the flawed GNS file for Dashaboard with this new approach.

-**Home.gns**
+Page: **Home.gns**

 ```INI
 [login]
 id = user_login